GuardianOfGods/unity-interview-questions/README.md

 <details><summary>Answer</summary>
 <p>

-- Answer: While the main thread is running, another piece of logic processing is started at the same time to assist the execution of the current program.
-In other words, starting a coroutine is to start a logic that can be parallel to the program.
+- While the main thread is running, another piece of logic processing is started at the same time to assist the execution of the current program.
+In other words, starting a **coroutine** is to start a logic that can be parallel to the program.
 Can be used to control motion, sequences, and object behavior.

 </p>
 </details>